The Offspring

-The Offspring is an American rock band formed in Garden Grove, California, in 1984.
-Initially formed under the name Manic Subsidal, the band currently consists of lead vocalist and guitarist Bryan "Dexter" Holland, lead guitarist Kevin "Noodles" Wasserman, bassist Todd Morse, multi-instrumentalist Jonah Nimoy, and drummer Brandon Pertzborn.
+The Offspring is an American rock band, formed in Garden Grove, California, in 1984.
+Initially formed under the name Manic Subsidal, the band currently consists of lead vocalist and guitarist Dexter Holland, lead guitarist Noodles, bassist Todd Morse, multi-instrumentalist Jonah Nimoy, and drummer Brandon Pertzborn.
 The Offspring is often credited (alongside fellow California punk bands Green Day, NOFX, Bad Religion, Rancid, and Pennywise) for reviving mainstream interest in punk rock during the mid-1990s.
 During their -year career, the Offspring has released eleven studio albums and sold more than 45 million records, making them one of the best-selling punk rock bands.

 The Offspring's longest-serving drummer was Ron Welty, who replaced original drummer James Lilja in 1987.
-He was replaced by Adam "Atom" Willard in 2003, who was replaced four years later by Pete Parada.
-Parada parted ways with the band in 2021 after he refused to be vaccinated against COVID-19, and was replaced two years later by Pertzborn.
-Greg "K." Kriesel (one of the Offspring's co-founders) was the band's bassist until he was fired in 2018; this left Holland as the sole remaining original member.
+He was replaced by Adam "Atom" Willard in 2003, who himself was replaced four years later by Pete Parada.
+Parada parted ways with the band in 2021 after he refused to be vaccinated against COVID-19, and was officially replaced two years later by Pertzborn.
+Greg "K." Kriesel (one of the Offspring's co-founders) was the band's bassist until he was fired in 2018.
 Kriesel was replaced by Todd Morse, who had been the Offspring's touring guitarist since 2009.
 Morse's position as touring musician was filled by Nimoy, who later became an official member in 2023.